Far too many people in direct sales or party plan businesses are afraid of rejection. They’re afraid of hearing the word “no“.

 - when your company has a different offer

 - when you’ve learned to ask better

-The statistics that have most inspired me to persistent came from research by a marketing specialist at Notre Dame University:
+The statistics that have most inspired me to be persistent came from research by a marketing specialist at Notre Dame University:

-94% of all sales people quit after the 4th call.
+94% of all salespeople quit after the 4th call.
 However, 60% of all sales are made after the 4th call!

 I didn’t want to keep missing out on 60% of my bookings or recruits because I wasn’t asking and following up enough.
-Read this article for more on using a leads book to ensure you have a system for following up.

-You need to get used to the idea that there’s going to be lot of rejection along the way to your goals.
+You need to get used to the idea that there’s going to be a lot of rejection along the way to your goals.
 Don’t take the rejection personally – they are not rejecting you as a person.